-All is fair in love and war, but what about flipping pre-construction condos?
+All is fair in love and war, but what about investing in the Canadian real estate market?
 Buying a pre-construction condo as an investment has incredible value.
 However, there are speculators who buy and sell condos as a means of business but under the guise of an investor.
 If you get marked as a business speculator it can have serious financial consequences.
-We lay out everything you need to know about flipping pre-construction condos so you can play by the rules of investing and walk away a winner.

 The equity earned from the pre-construction condo investment begins the moment they sign their contract with the builder and, in a real estate market like Toronto, the gains to be earned in just a short time can be fairly significant.